-Fixing the Hard-to-Bridle Horse
+Training the Hard-to-Bridle Horse

-Refusing to be bridled?
+Refusing to Be Bridled

 A horse that is hard to bridle can be a nightmare.
 The horse may throw his head all the way up and stand there confident that you cannot reach.
 I have also had horses shove me, spin away in a box stall and even present their rear.
-One horse was so reluctant that she ran backwards in a standing stall and hit her head on the beam between the stall walls.
-(She was rather easier to bridle after that little incident, but ow).
+One horse was so reluctant that she ran backward in a standing stall and hit her head on the beam between the stall walls.
+(She was rather easier to bridle after that little incident, but ouch.)

 A less extreme reaction is the horse that will simply clamp its mouth shut and refuse to open it for the bit.